HSLdevcom/hfp-analytics/README.md

 ### Deployment

-The tool requires [docker-compose](https://docs.docker.com/compose/) is run with two files: one with continuous services (database, QGIS map server and report file server) and another that will run the one-off tasks required for an analysis (HFP & Digitransit integrations, creating the pptx file).
+The tool requires [docker-compose](https://docs.docker.com/compose/) and is run with two files: one with continuous services (database, QGIS map server and report file server) and another that will run the one-off tasks required for an analysis (HFP & Digitransit integrations, creating the pptx file).

 Clone this project, and navigate to the project root.
 Copy the `.env.test` file into `.env`, and update the environment variables such as ports and the database password as you wish.
 Update the environment variables for your session, and start the database & server stack: